ccubed/Shosetsu/README.md

         Please note, if it says list or dict, it means the python types.
         Indentation indicates level.
 So English is ['Titles']['English']

-        'Titles' - Contains all the titles found for the anime 'English' - English title of the novel 'Alt' - Alternative title (Usually the Japanese one, but other languages exist) 'Aliases' - A list of str that define the aliases as given in VNDB.
+        'titles' - Contains all the titles found for the anime 'english' - English title of the novel 'alt' - Alternative title (Usually the Japanese one, but other languages exist) 'aliases' - A list of str that define the aliases as given in VNDB.
-        'Img' - Link to the Image shown on VNDB for that Visual Novel (May be NSFW, I don't filter those) 'Length' - Length given by VNDB
+        'img' - Link to the Image shown on VNDB for that Visual Novel (May be NSFW, I don't filter those) 'length' - Length given by VNDB
-        'Developers' - A list containing the Developers of the VN.
+        'developers' - A list containing the Developers of the VN.
-        'Publishers' - A list containing the Publishers of the VN.
+        'publishers' - A list containing the Publishers of the VN.
-        'Tags' - Contains 3 lists of different tag categories 'Content' - List of tags that have to do with the story's content as defined by VNDB.
-Ex: Edo Era 'Technology' - List of tags that have to do with the VN's technology.
+        'tags' - Contains 3 lists of different tag categories 'content' - List of tags that have to do with the story's content as defined by VNDB.
+Ex: Edo Era 'technology' - List of tags that have to do with the VN's technology.
 Ex: Protagonist with a Face (Wew Lad, 21st century)
-            'Erotic' - List of tags that have to do with the VN's sexual content.
-Ex: Tentacles 'Releases' - A list of dictionaries.
+            'erotic' - List of tags that have to do with the VN's sexual content.
+Ex: Tentacles 'releases' - A list of dictionaries.
 They have the following format.
-            'Date' - Date VNDB lists for release 'Ages' - Age group appropriate for as determined on VNDB 'Platform' - Release Platform
+            'date' - Date VNDB lists for release 'ages' - Age group appropriate for as determined on VNDB 'platform' - Release Platform
-            'Name' - The name for this particular Release 'ID' - The id for this release, also doubles as the link if you append https://vndb.org/ to it
+            'name' - The name for this particular Release 'id' - The id for this release, also doubles as the link if you append https://vndb.org/ to it

         :param term: id or name to get details of.
         :return dict: Dictionary with the parsed results of a novel